Second-Responders to the arts

 new ground which needs to be explored.
 It is hoped that Second-Responders to the arts can begin

-to follow.
+for others to follow.
 Though we may not be crawling through the rubble and putting our

 important, even critical contribution to a stricken community's ability